How to Become an Orthopedic Surgeon: Step-by-Step Career Guide

 Do I Want to Be an Orthopedic Surgeon?

-Like other medical doctors, prospective orthopedic surgeons must complete a bachelor's degree before earning acceptance into medical school.
-After medical school, they must complete an orthopedic residency and earn specialty certification.
+Like other medical doctors, prospective orthopedic surgeons must complete a bachelor's degree before gaining acceptance into medical school.
+After medical school, they must earn a medical license, complete an orthopedic residency and earn specialty certification.
 The table below includes the requirements, as listed by the U.S. Bureau of Labor Statistics, to enter this field.

 |Degree Level||Professional doctoral|